Import resolution

 files that contain file paths rather than executable lines (prefixed with import

 ) that install import hooks.
-See your package manager’s documentation for details on how to do this.
-We have provided some basic information for common package managers below.
+See your build backend’s documentation for details on how to do this.
+We have provided some basic information for common build backends below.

 Import hooks can provide an editable installation that is a more accurate representation of your real installation.
 However, because resolving module locations using an import hook requires executing Python code, they are not usable by Pyright and other static analysis tools.
 Therefore, if your editable install is configured to use import hooks, Pyright will be unable to find the corresponding source files.